-The state-of-the-art COTS face matcher used in our experiments was one of the top performers in the 2010 NIST Multi-Biometric Evaluation (MBE) [38].
-Though the COTS face matcher is designed for matching still images, we apply it to video-to-still face matching via multi-frame fusion to obtain a single score for the video track [18].
-In all cases where videos are part of the probe media, we use the mean rule for multi-frame fusion (the max fusion rule performed comparably [18]).
+The 596 subjects who have at least two images in the LFW database and at least one video track in the YTF database (subjects in YTF are a subset of those in LFW) are used to evaluate the performance of face identification on media-as-input in both closed-set and open-set scenarios.
+The state of the art COTS face matcher used in our experiments was one of the top performers in the 2010 NIST Multi-Biometric Evaluation [9].
+Though the COTS face matcher is designed for matching still images, we apply it to video-to-still face matching via multi-frame fusion to obtain a single score for the video track [16].
+In all cases where video tracks are part of the face media collection, we use the mean rule for multi-frame fusion (the max fusion rule performed comparably [16]).